CourseFlo/Flo/README.md

     *   Guanting
         *

 (TODO Discuss our naming conventions and coding style.
-Airbnb guidelines)
+Airbnb guidelines.
+Optional.
+Also double-check what we have against rubric)